ornl-ssd/cpp-novice/_episodes/10-visibility.md

 Note that `y` is not hidden in the inner block, and thus accessing `y` still accesses the outer variable.

-Variables in declarations that introduce a block, such as function parameters and variables declared in loops and conditions (such as those declared on a `for` or an `if`) are local to the block they introduce.
+Variables in declarations that introduce a block, such as function parameters, and variables declared in loops and conditions (such as those declared on a `for` or an `if`) are local to the block.

+## Advanced Topics

 ### Namespaces